hyperledger/fabric/docs/source/developapps/analysis.md

 corresponding change to `Owner`.
 Note how `Current state` allow us to easily identify that the paper is now `trading`.

-After 6 months, if DigiBank still holds the the commercial paper, it can redeem it with MagnetoCorp:
+After 6 months, if DigiBank still holds the commercial paper, it can redeem it with MagnetoCorp:

 ```